phn/pytpm/doc/reference_tpm.rst

 .. autoclass:: M3
     :members:

-``M6`` is a class for representing a rotation matrix that converts both coordinates and velocities at the same time.
-It is defined in REFERENCE.
-It has a 2x2 array attribute ``m``, each element of which hold a ``M3`` instance.
+A ``M6`` class consists of a 2x2 array, each element of which is a ``M3`` matrix.
+This class is used to create a "Q" matrix, that can be used to rotate, or transform, position and velocitiy vectors from one coordinate system to another at the same time.

 .. autoclass:: M6
     :members: